adriana-olszak/promo-editor/README.md

 Such solution allows also enhance of single reducer with given functionality.
 If we will write test it will also minimise the complexity of test if we abstract some logic to HoR.

-### Hooks

 ### Fetch

-For fetching images I used browser Fetch API that have all what is needed to perform fetching of images.
+For fetching images I used browser Fetch API that have all what is needed to perform such a simple task.
-As we did

-### Download
+For bigger application I'll use RxJS (redux-observable) which will allow e.g. cancellation of request or dispach of multiple actions.

+## Pain points during development
+1. Positioning of elements using react-dnd monitors when drop element is dragged from outside of target.
+2. Positioning of texts in the center of target.